Public Intoxication

 A “public place” does not just refer to publicly owned property, such as a road.
 This definition includes all places that anyone can gain access to, even if it is private property.

-So in addition to parks, sidewalks, and roads, being intoxicated in a mall, restaurant, or club could lead to a criminal charge.
+In addition to parks, sidewalks, and roads, being intoxicated in a mall, restaurant, or club could lead to a charge.
 Even in places that are permitted to sell alcohol, one can become intoxicated enough to be arrested for public intoxication.
 Lastly, even your own property can be classified as public in some instances where it is easily visible to others.
 Some examples of this would be one’s car parked in a parking lot or even one’s own front yard in some cases.

 What Are the Criminal Punishments for Public Intoxication?